redox-os/website/content/news/this-month-241130.md

 [NLnet](https://nlnet.nl/) is an excellent organization, and the [NGI Zero Commons](https://nlnet.nl/commonsfund/) fund seems like a great fit for Redox.
-Up to 50,000 EUR is available per project.
+Up to 50,000 EUR is available for a first project.
 There should be a "European dimension" to your project, so if you are based in the EU, this might be a great opportunity for you.
 There's a new call for proposals on the 1st of every even numbered month.
-It takes about 5 months to get funding in place, so apply early.
+It can take about 5 months to get funding in place, so apply early.
 You can apply directly to the fund, but if you are a Redox contributor and would like our help with writing a proposal, please contact Ron Williams on Matrix.